SZamboni/NightPedestrianDetection/README.md

 # Pedestrian detection at night with Deep Learning
 Pedestrian detection at night with Deep Learning project done for the Research Methodology and Scientific Writing course of periods 1 and 2 (from September 2019 to January 2020) held by Mihhail Matskin at KTH Royal Institute of Technology.
 Our project aimed to improve the state-of-the-art techniques for detection using deep learning on dark images.
-The project has been done by Olivier Nicolini and Simone Zamboni. <br/>
+The project has been done by **Olivier Nicolini** and **Simone Zamboni**. <br/>
 The code was done using Keras framework and it is based on the repository https://github.com/matterport/Mask_RCNN implementing MaskRCNN with Keras. <br/>
 The dataset used is the NightOwls dataset (http://www.nightowls-dataset.org/ ) and if you want to run the code you have to download the training and validation images on your PC. <br/>
 In this repository there is also the report for the course project, under the name "Report_Nicolini_Zamboni.pdf". <br/>

 ## Results
-Using Adaptive Gamma Correction with Weighting Distribution to preprocess the images and 18k iterations of training, we achieved an mAP of 0.058 and a miss rate of 38%, while the Faster R-CNN trained for 100k iterations by the authors of the NightOwls dataset achieved an mAP of 0.060 and a miss rate of 29%. <br/>

 With signifincatly less training and resources we were able to achieve good performance by training a network on a subset of the whole dataset using half of the images with pedestrians inside and half of just background images.
-We also used Adaptive Gamma Correction as preprocessing to make images clearer and brighter before feeding them to the network.
+We also used Adaptive Gamma Correction as preprocessing to make images clearer and brighter before feeding them to the network.  <br/>
+Using Adaptive Gamma Correction with Weighting Distribution to preprocess the images and 18k iterations of training, we achieved an mAP of 0.058 and a miss rate of 38%, while the Faster R-CNN trained for 100k iterations by the authors of the NightOwls dataset achieved an mAP of 0.060 and a miss rate of 29%.

 ## Repository structure
 In the main folder it is possible to find our report for the course. <br/>